 Income Tax office

-States Insurance
+Social Security

 How we use your personal data

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 Where we need to perform a contract we are about to enter into or have entered into with you.
 A tenancy agreement is a contract.